 Secondary to gas heaters, halogen heaters are also fired hazards.
 The safest spot to place it is at the center of the tent and hung from the top.

 When you use this kind of heater, your primary concern should be ventilation.
 Similar to gas heaters, this one also emits carbon monoxide that needs to be released into the atmosphere to avoid being inhaled by people.

 - Tip-over switch.
 This automatically turns off the electric heater if it gets knocked over.
 Since these devices are usually placed on the ground, it is vulnerable to people’s movements and motion and could easily be tipped over.

 - Timer switch.
 Most heaters are designed for overnight use, but due to safety reasons, some people do not recommend having it on for the entire night.
 With this safety feature, you can set a timer for a certain number of hours that you want the heater to run, and when the time is up, it automatically switches itself off.

 - Overheat protection.
 There are heaters that automatically turn off when the interior mechanisms are starting to heat up more than usual.
 Internal temperature detectors track the temperature of the interior and activate the shut-off feature at certain temperature levels to prevent overheating.
 Both electric and propane gas heaters come with this feature.

-- Single plug in.
-We strongly discourage plugging another appliance along with the heater.
-To ensure your safety, just plug one appliance at a time.
+- Single plug-in.
+We strongly discourage plugging in another appliance along with the heater.
+To ensure your safety, just plug in one appliance at a time.
 Tent heaters are not advised to be plugged in with another appliance simultaneously.